Defy Media: Former sites and channels

+The Game / Film Theorists / GTLive

+MatthewPatrick13, later rebranded as "The Game Theorists" launched in August 22, 2009.
+Its founders are Matthew Patrick and Stephanie Patrick.
+They later launched The Film Theorists in May 12, 2014, and GTLive in August 26, 2015.

 Shut Up!
 Cartoons

 Shut Up!
 Cartoons was launched as a spin-off of Smosh in April 2012.
 It featured original cartoons and animated videos.
 The channel consistently ranked in the top 25 for weekly views.
-Original animated series featured on the channel included Zombies vs. Ninjas, Pubertina, Krogzilla Gets a Job, Oishi High School Battle, Smosh Babies, and Paper Cuts.
+Original animated series featured on the channel included Zombies vs. Ninjas, Pubertina, Krogzilla, Oishi High School Battle, Smosh Babies, and Paper Cuts.
 The channel ceased operations on June 23, 2017.

 Screen Junkies

 The site focuses on film and television related topics.
 The group also includes Screen Junkies News, formerly ClevverMovies.

-ScreenJunkies is home for shows like Honest Trailers which is a series of parody trailers of films, The Screen Junkies Show which covers a variety of topics in film and television, and Movie Fights & TV Fights where cast debates various films or TV shows.
+Screen Junkies is home for shows like Honest Trailers which is a series of parody trailers of films, The Screen Junkies Show which covers a variety of topics in film and television, and Movie Fights and TV Fights where cast debates various films or television shows.

-On October 6, 2017, co-creator Andy Signore was suspended by Defy Media after accusations of sexual assault and sexual harassment made by female fans and coworkers became public.
+On October 6, 2017, Andy Signore, the creator of The Screen Junkies Show, Honest Trailers, Movie Fights and TV Fights was suspended by Defy Media after accusations of sexual assault and sexual harassment made by female fans and coworkers became public.
 Several of the women also claimed that complaints made to Defy Media's HR department and management about the incidents had been suppressed or ignored by the company for several months until the women involved made the allegations public.
 Two days later, Screen Junkies announced on their Twitter page that Signore's employment was terminated effective immediately as "there is no justification for this egregious and intolerable behavior."

 On July 2, 2018, it was announced that Defy Media sold Screen Junkies to Fandom.